Debate Takeaways: An acrid tone from the opening minute

 “First of all, I’m debating you and not him.
 That’s okay.
 I’m not surprised.”

-Wallace said he wanted to be “invisible.”
+Wallace had said he wanted to be “invisible.”

 Well, that was impossible.